smart-stacks/mind-garden-backend/Architecture.md

 3. **Risk Handling:** If risk is 'moderate', 'high', or 'critical', Escalation Agent is invoked.
 4. **Peer Support:** If risk is 'mild' or the user expresses a need for community, Peer Agent is invoked.
 5. **Resource Recommendation:** Resource Agent is always invoked to recommend resources.
-6. **Follow-up:** Follow-up Agent is always invoked to suggest or schedule follow-up.
+6. **Follow-up:** Follow-up Agent is invoked to suggest or prepare follow-up plans.
 7. **Response Compilation:** All agent outputs are compiled into a final, structured response.

 **Nuance:** The system uses only the minimal set of agents required for the user's situation, always explaining escalations or recommendations clearly and respectfully.